LAKE ONTARIO BATHYMETRY POSTER RELEASED BY NOAA

 Since Lake Ontario lakefloor features are better described (or revealed for the first time) by the new bathymetry, new geographic names for these features have been proposed to the U. S. Board on Geographic Names (BGN), and these names have been adopted by BGN.
 The new names, shown on the new Lake Ontario poster, incorporate previously used names (names of precedence) where such names exist.

 Leaders of the effort are Troy L. Holcombe, Ph.D., research scientist at the NOAA/ University of Colorado Cooperative Institute for Research in Environmental Sciences (CIRES), David L. Divins, Ph.D., of NGDC, and David F. Reid, Ph.D., research scientist at GLERL.
-Principal compilers of the Lake Ontario bathymetry were William T. Virden of NGDC and CIRES; and John S. Warren of CHS.
+Principal compilers of the Lake Ontario bathymetry were William T. Virden of NGDC (now NCEI) and CIRES; and John S. Warren of CHS.

 Data and imagery from Lake Ontario bathymetry is ready for incorporation into geographic information systems as base layers for various applications.
 Physical oceanographers and limnologists will be installing the bathymetry into their water circulation models.